defenseunicorns/leapfrogai/adr/0006-queueing-high-traffic.md

 * Supabase Realtime: Lightweight and already integrated, but may not meet all future queuing needs.
   * Well maintained JS and Python libraries.
   * Can listen directly to db transactions.
+  * Already integrated with Supabase auth.
 * Kafka: Powerful but too heavy for our current requirements.
   * Well maintained JS and Python libraries.
   * Requires additional, potentially significant integration work to bring into the k8s cluster.
 * Celery: Good option for Python-based systems, but introduces additional dependencies.
   * Python library well maintained.
 JS library not well maintained.
+* RedPanda: Accessible internally and provides a scalable solution.
+  * Well maintained JS and Python libraries as it supports the same tooling as Kafka.
+  * Zarf/UDS bundle already available.
 * Custom Python solution: Flexible but requires significant unnecessary development effort given the tools already available.

 ## Related ADRs